zbynekdrlik/obs-yt-player/README.md

 5. Free tier includes generous limits for personal use

 ## Troubleshooting

+### Nested Scene Playback
+- Ensure the nested scene source is visible (eye icon enabled)
+- Check that source names match exactly (case-sensitive)
+- Look for log messages like "Scene activated as nested source in: [parent scene]"
+- Verify the YouTube player scene works when selected directly

 ### Gemini Metadata Failures
 - Check your internet connection